Inflammation because of irritant substances

 - Irritant contact dermatitis: It is the most common and occurs when substances that come in contact with skin produce lesions in it, which can range from simple irritation or redness to the creation of festering sores.
 This type of dermatitis mainly affects workers who are often in contact with irritating acidic or alkaline substances.

-It is an important reason of absenteeism since it concerns different professions who come into contact with products that, in continuous and prolonged exposure, affect the skin.
+It is an important reason of absenteeism at work since it concerns different professions who come into contact with products that, in continuous and prolonged exposure, affect the skin.

 The trigger for this type of contact allergy can be varied as there are many substances that can induce it: perfumes, metals, cosmetics, pesticides, latex, medicines etc.